aak-94/Preprocessing_datasets_for_YOLOV5/README.md

 # 06_Preprocessing_datasets_for_YOLOV5
 Preprocessing_of_multiple_datasets_for_YOLO_models

+## Goal
+-To reduce the data-preprocessing for neural network training -To facilitate the use of multiple datasets having different image sizes together

 ## Purpose
 This toolchain helps to pre-process the  multiple datasets simultaneously and performs follwoing tasks:
 - filtering the xmls without corrosponding img file